 Johnston Community College (“JCC”), in compliance with and as required by Title IX of the Education Amendments Act of 1972 and its implementing regulations (“Title IX”) and other civil rights laws, as well as in furtherance of its own values as a higher education institution, does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender, gender identity, gender expression, pregnancy, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.

 Johnston Community College (JCC) is committed to providing a safe learning and working

 environment.
 In compliance with federal law, Johnston Community College has adopted

 These guidelines apply to all members of the JCC community (students, faculty, and staff) as well as contractors and visitors.
-Individuals who violate this policy shall be subject to discipline up to and including discharge, suspension, expulsion, or other appropriate sanction.
+Individuals who are found "responsible" for violation of the Sex Discrimination and Harassment policy may be subject to discipline up to and including discharge, suspension, expulsion, or other appropriate sanction.

-Individuals who have experienced, witnessed, or know of sexual harassment or misconduct are strongly encouraged to report the incident to the College for assistance and investigation.
+Individuals who have experienced, witnessed, or know of sex discrimination and harassment are strongly encouraged to report the incident to the College for assistance and investigation.

 FILING A COMPLAINT